Tom Nelson (Wisconsin politician): 2022 U.S. Senate election

 On October 20, 2020, Nelson filed with the Federal Election Commission, indicating a run for the U.S. Senate seat in Wisconsin.
 On October 26, 2020, Nelson formally announced his candidacy.
 Nelson called on Ron Johnson to resign following the January 6 riot at the U.S. Capitol.
 A poll released by Nelson's campaign on March 29, 2021, showed Nelson leading Ron Johnson by four points (48%-44%).
-At the time of the poll, Johnson had not indicated whether he would seek re-election; however, he has since declared.
+At the time of the poll, Johnson had not indicated whether he would seek re-election.
+Since then, Johnson would go on to defeat Democratic Nominee Mandela Barnes by 1%.

 Political positions

 During the 2020 Democratic presidential primary, Nelson was a delegate for Bernie Sanders.
 During the primary, Nelson called on Democratic candidates to be more aggressive in their support for organized labor, noting the role labor unions played in the passage of key components of Franklin D. Roosevelt's New Deal.

 Nelson has endorsed raising taxes on the wealthy to fund Social Security.
 He has praised the Green New Deal, stating that he hopes to forge a "blue-green coalition in the progressive movement, to unite the environmental and labor movements."

 He has endorsed Medicare for All, as well as a $15 per hour minimum wage.
 He also supports a wealth tax.
 He has also expressed his support for election reform (specifically, the passage of H.R.
 1) and the elimination of the filibuster.